WesleyyC/Restaurant-Revenue-Prediction/README.md

 Author: Ari Ben-Elazar, Will Burstein, Wesley Wei Qian

 ### To Do
-- Feature exploring
-- Decision Tree for Regression
+- Regerssion Tree with new data and weight for data.

 ### Update README.md for each commit
 - What approach you use?